 The organizational meeting of the Board of County Commissioners (ORC 305.05) occurs on the second Monday of January each year, when they must organize, elect a president and appoint a clerk.
 The Commissioners must hold at least 50 regular meetings per year (ORC 305.06) and as many special meetings as necessary to conduct their business.
 The salaries of Commissioners are established by state law, based on population.

-Ryan Mack was elected Commissioner January 1, 2015.
+Ryan Mack was elected Commissioner for the term commencing January 1, 2015.